AccipiterBasso/SMI_function-estimation/README.md

 ## Note

-The core functionality of SMI estimation is complete.
-The code is under active development and may be refined or extended in future versions.
+The core functionality of SMI estimation is complete; however, the code is still under active development and may be refined or extended in future versions.